-What better way to start this page of poetry than with a poem inspired by Richard Feynman’s book Six Easy Pieces, Lecture 1: Atoms in Motion
+What better way to start this blog than with a poem inspired by Richard Feynman’s book Six Easy Pieces, Lecture 1: Atoms in Motion

 Your cup of tea sits quietly, its surface still and calm.